Diabetes and HIV/AIDS

 Table of Contents

 Diabetes and pre-diabetes are serious conditions in which people have high levels of sugar or glucose in their blood.
-According to the Centers for Disease Control and Prevention (CDC), almost 26 million Americans have diabetes and at least 79 million adults over 20 have pre-diabetes.
+According to the US Centers for Disease Control and Prevention (CDC), almost 26 million Americans have diabetes and at least 79 million adults over 20 have pre-diabetes.
+The World Health Organization (WHO) reports that, in 2008, 1.3 million people died from diabetes and almost one in ten people worldwide were diabetic.

-Glucose is a type of sugar.
-It is used as fuel by the body.
-When you eat, your body converts the food into glucose.
+Glucose is a type of sugar that is used as fuel by the body.
+When you eat, your body converts food into glucose.
 The glucose then goes into your bloodstream and is carried throughout the body to provide energy to all of your cells.
 In order for glucose to move from your bloodstream into your cells, you need insulin.
+Insulin carries the glucose, or sugar, in your bloodstream into your cells.
 Insulin is a hormone made by the pancreas.

 If your body has a problem making or using insulin, the glucose in your bloodstream cannot get into your cells.
 As a result, glucose stays in the blood (high blood sugar) and the cells do not get enough.
 A diagnosis of pre-diabetes or diabetes is made when glucose stays at higher than normal levels (also called hyperglycemia).